minghaochai/SleekFlow/README.md

 - Run "npm i" to install the dependencies
 - In the .env file, change the 'REACT_APP_API_BASE_URL' property to point to the backend api url
 - Run "npm start" to start the client

+# DEMO
+- The demo.webm is a video file demonstrating the solution.
+It can be played with Windows Media Player or VLC media player